Structure Inducing Pre-Training: References

-\xhdr{PT Dataset.} We use a dataset of $\sim$650K free-text scientific article abstracts from the Microsoft Academic Graph (MAG) dataset~\citep{wang_review_2019,hu_open_2020}.
+\begin{description} \item[PT Dataset] We use a dataset of $\sim$650K free-text scientific article abstracts from the Microsoft Academic Graph (MAG) dataset~\cite{wang_review_2019,hu_open_2020}.
+The \textsc{Abstracts} PT data (the Microsoft Academic Graph dataset) is licensed with an Open Data Commons Attribution License (ODC-By) v1.0 license.

-\xhdr{PT Graph.} Two abstracts are linked in $G_\PT$ if and only if their corresponding papers cite one another.
+\item[PT Graph] Two abstracts are linked in $G_\PT$ if and only if their corresponding papers cite one another.
 This is a self-supervised graph.

-\xhdr{FT Dataset/Tasks.} We use the SciBERT benchmark tasks~\citep{beltagy_scibert_2019}, including Paper field (PF), SciCite (SC), ACL-ARC (AA), and SciERC Relation Extraction (SRE), all of which are per-sentence classification problems (metric: Macro-F1).
-PF tasks models to predict a paper's area of study from its title, SC \& AA tasks both are to predict an ``intent'' label for citations, and SRE is a relation extraction task.
+\item[FT Dataset/Task] We use a subset of the fine-tuning tasks used in the SciBERT paper~\cite{beltagy_scibert_2019}, including Paper field (PF), SciCite (SC), ACL-ARC (AA), and SciERC Relation Extraction (SRE), all of which are per-sentence classification problems (metric: Macro-F1).
+PF tasks models to predict a paper's area of study from its title, SC \& AA tasks both predict an ``intent'' label for citations, and SRE is a relation extraction task.

-\xhdr{Baselines.} We compare against the published SciBERT model~\citep{beltagy_scibert_2019} as our per-token comparison, and lack an associated per-sample comparison as we don't know of any published per-sample models in the academic papers modality.
+\item[Baseline] We compare against the published SciBERT model~\cite{beltagy_scibert_2019} as our per-token comparison and lack an associated per-sample comparison as we don't know of any published per-sample models in the academic papers modality. \end{description}